Baloncesto Málaga: Reserve team

-Baloncesto Málaga B is the reserve team of Unicaja, basketball based in Málaga.
+Baloncesto Málaga B is the reserve team of Unicaja basketball based in Málaga, and play in the Tercera FEB.

 From 2007 to 2016, Baloncesto Málaga had an agreement with CB Axarquía, for them to play as the club's main farm team, while Baloncesto Málaga B, which currently plays also under the name Unicaja, was the club's third team until the end of this contract.

 Women's team

 On 14 July 2017, the club announced the creation of a women's team.

 Just in its second season, Unicaja promoted to Liga Femenina 2.